PapaReact/PapaReact/README.md

-# Welcome PapaFam!
+# Welcome PAPAFAM!
 Sonny aka [Papa React here!](https://www.papareact.com) 👋

 ### I've been coding for over 10 years now.
 As a Full Stack developer I've worked both with startups and large corporations to help build & scale their companies.
 Along the journey I realised my passion existed in helping others excel and pursue their dreams as upcoming fullstack developers.
 With this passion, I have now trained thousand's of developers across the globe.
 Through live coaching sessions on Youtube, I have accumulated several MILLION views demonstrating how to apply developer skills in a range of cool builds and challenges.

-## 🚀  Just launched [Zero to Fullstack Hero](https://www.papareact.com/course)!
-Be a part of the amazing Papa Community!
+## 🚀  Join [Zero to Fullstack Hero](https://www.papareact.com/course) and be a part of the amazing PAPAFAM Community!

 ### Follow the PapaFam Community!: